AraneaDev/accountant/docs/recordable-configuration.md

 > **TIP:** By default, the `accountant.ledger.threshold` value is set to `0` (zero), which stands for no limit.

-## Ledger events
+## Events
-By default, only the `created`, `updated`, `deleted` and `restored` Eloquent events are recorded.
+By default, only the `created`, `updated`, `deleted` and `restored` Eloquent events are monitored.

-To change this behavior, update the events configuration with an `array` including the events of your choice.
+To change this behavior, update the events configuration `array` with the events of your choice.

 ### Globally
 This is done in the `config/accountant.php` configuration file.